You've made it to the edge of the day,

 Your hips,

-Let the support do a little more of the work,
+Your legs let the support do a little more of the work you don't have to hold yourself up,

-Let the exhale be a little longer than the inhale,
+Let the exhale be a little longer than the inhale not as a technique to do perfectly,

 Just as a suggestion to the nervous system,

-It's safe to soften,
+It's safe to soften now,

-Now begin with the small places that hold the most effort,
+Begin with the small places that hold the most effort,

 Let the muscles around the eyes soften,